rachelamandamartin/Project1/README.md

 - Personal Computer Public IP (whitelisted IP address)

 Machines within the network can only be accessed by the **Jump Box** machine.
-- Jump Box Private IP: 10.0.0.4 (allowed access to the ELM-VM)
+- Jump Box Private IP: 10.0.0.4 (allowed access to the ELK-VM)

 A summary of the access policies in place can be found in the table below.